Welcome to the Roman Alcester Museum website

 Come to Roman Alcester and find out what life was like there in Roman times between the 1st and 4th centuries AD.

 New QR codes: To help you get the most from your visit, QR codes (example below) have been added to many artefacts which, via a smartphone code reader, will allow you to explore more detail than can be provided in the exhibit cases.
 If you don’t already have a QR code reader on your phone, you can download a FREE reader via your phone’s app store.

-Although the limited re-opening of the Alcester Roman Museum in September, including for Heritage Open Day, was very successful, following the latest Covid regulations for England, the Museum is now closed again.
-When we reopen we anticipate that the Museum will again only open when the Library (with which it shares a building) is closed.
-This means that the Museum will only open on Tuesdays and Saturday afternoons.
+After six months of compulsory closure due to the Covid-19 pandemic, Alcester Roman Museum re-opened on Saturday 22nd May 2021 on a limited basis.
+As previously, the Museum will only open when the Library (with which it shares a building) is closed & this means that the Museum will open on Tuesdays and Saturday afternoons only.
 Visitor numbers will again be limited to meet social distancing guidelines.
 Regular cleaning, clear signage and our friendly volunteers will also help to ensure that visitors can stay safe and enjoy a relaxing day out.
-Watch this space for updates as the regulations change.
+Please watch this space for updates as the regulations change.